Michaeltlee/code-test/README.md

 ## Completion

 When you are finished, you will push up the application to a personal git repo.
-Then please notify Oi via email [oiwomark@furthered.com](mailto:oiwomark@furthered.com?subject=Lawline%20Code%20Challenge) with the subject line Lawline Coding Excerise.
+Then please notify Oi via email [oiwomark@furthered.com](mailto:oiwomark@furthered.com?subject=Lawline%20Code%20Challenge) with the subject line Lawline Coding Exercise.
 Please include:

 - The link to the github repo
 - Instructions on how to setup the local site